Last Updated on October 9, 2023 by Editorial Team

 In fact, in every math skill, they are required to explore it deeper and derive various inferences from it.
 That is why the math goals for high school students are more application-oriented and inspire them to learn how mathematics is used to solve several real-world problems.

-Mathematics subject may become a source of worry to students who find it hard to grasp.
-Also, the vastness of syllabus can become overwhelming too.
-Teachers tend to put the onus on self-learning mode and expect them to be ready for solving math problems without much guidance.
+Mathematics subject may become a source of worry for students who find it hard to grasp.
+Also, the vastness of the syllabus can become overwhelming.
+Teachers tend to put the onus on self-learning mode and expect them to be ready to solve math problems without much guidance.
 The approach may not be effective for all.
-It is why the process of setting goals must have the following characteristics:
+This is why the process of setting goals must have the following characteristics:

 - Individualized: The student’s shortcomings or the need to learn should be addressed head-on.
 While setting goals, the student’s gaps in learning should be in focus.
 It can be done by evaluating the result of the last exam taken.
 A discussion with the student on a one-on-one basis can also be considered.

 - Timed: A student must be given ample time to learn any math topic as per the difficulty level.
-The goal has to be set to ensure that the student is ready for exams at appropriate time and pass it with good score.
+The goal has to be set to ensure that the student is ready for exams at the appropriate time and pass them with good score.

-- Contributing to skills for higher studies: Math goals should prepare high school students for the ensuing challenges waiting at college education level.
-If they plan to pursue college education, the goal must help them have the required competence.
+- Contributing to skills for higher studies: Math goals should prepare high school students for the ensuing challenges of waiting at the college education level.
+If they plan to pursue a college education, the goal must help them have the required competence.

 - Amply challenging: The math goals should not be too easy or too difficult to achieve.
 In both cases, the student is likely to lose interest in studying math.

 Let’s take a look at the most suitable math goals that complement the needs of high school students and help teachers have an effective lesson plan.
 Some states, too approve of these goals.

 Extracted from the Sioux City Community Schools guide, the following math goals have been considered for and applied at the high school level: